 Like most computer users, you probably use your computer for many tasks.

 You might check your mail in the morning, join a team meeting post-noon, and play multiplayer games after dinner, all on the same day.

 Not all of these computational tasks require the same amount of processing resources.
 So, chip manufacturers have designed their products to deliver only as much computational power as needed.

 This saves energy and prevents chips from overheating.

-For the same reasons, you’ll notice your processor usage varies depending on the tasks you throw at it.
+For the same reasons, your processor usage varies depending on the tasks you throw at it.
 So, a well-functioning computer’s processor usage should look something like this:

-- On idle: If your computer is on, it will use some amount of processor resources (1-5%) to perform background tasks, even if you have no open applications.
+- On idle: If your computer is on, it will use some processor resources (1-5%) to perform background tasks, even if you have no open applications.

 - Booting, loading applications, and highest processing demand tasks: Only a few minutes should your processor hit peak performance loads (80-100%).
 This might happen when your computer boots, loads heavy applications, or perform the most processor-intensive tasks within the most demanding applications.
 Playing games at their highest settings or rendering out high-resolution videos are among these demanding tasks.